-The Metropolitan Transport Agency of Maputo (AMT - Agencia Metropolitana de Transportes de Maputo) was created in 2017 through Decree No. 85/2017, and it started operating in August 2018 after the appointment of the Board of Directors (PCA).
+The Metropolitan Transport Agency of Maputo (AMT - Agencia Metropolitana de Transportes de Maputo) was created in 2017 through Decree No. 85/2017, and it started operating in August 2018 after the Board of Directors (PCA) appointment.
 AMT has the responsibility in the Metropolitan Area of Maputo to plan, implement and manage collective public transport, and to respond to the interests of municipalities, provincial, district governments and private partners in the Maputo metropolitan area, as well as the central government, in matters of public transport.

 AMT's precise role, competence, and financial framework are still to be precisely defined.
 Refined objectives shall be reflected in a strategic plan for the AMT itself, aiming at the structuration and consolidation of the authority.
 A partnership with UITP, under World Bank funding, has started to develop such a strategic plan but is currently on hold.
-The AMT staff is supported by the think tank Waza, involved as a partner under the T-SUM project.
+The think tank Waza supports the AMT staff as a partner under the T-SUM project.
 The AMT currently does not have the mandate and responsibility to finance mass public transport infrastructure.
 It does not have the authority to borrow from international finance sources.
 Systems and procedures are not in place to monitor, evaluate and report on urban mobility.

 In this challenging environment, some of the main issues for public stakeholders to tackle are the lack of a common metropolitan vision, poor coordination between stakeholders, limited technical and institutional capacities, and limited options for tax collection and revenues from the transportation system.
-The Transport Agency for Maputo Metropolitan Area, together with the municipalities of the Metropolitan Area, want to develop a Sustainable Urban Mobility Plan (SUMP) to work on the current issues related to urban mobility, and to expand the public transport system to all neighbourhoods.
-The plan shall also improve access routes, consolidate the overall transport system and help with the relationship with other main stakeholders.
-In the organisational aspect, the SUMP assignment shall support AMT in the finalisation of the institution structure strategic plan that is under formulation.
+The Transport Agency for Maputo Metropolitan Area and the municipalities of the Metropolitan Area want to develop a Sustainable Urban Mobility Plan (SUMP) to work on the current issues related to urban mobility and expand the public transport system to all neighbourhoods.
+The plan shall also improve access routes, consolidate the overall transport system and help with the relationship with other primary stakeholders.
+In the organisational aspect, the SUMP assignment shall support AMT in finalising the institution structure strategic plan under formulation.

-Support from the Partnership
+Support from the Partnership - Mobility Planning